 Label, label, label everything with your camper’s first and last name!
 LLYC is not responsible for missing items.
-However, items found at the close of each camp session are brought to the Kerrville office to return if identifiable.
+However, at the close of each camp session, any found items that seem to be of value will be brought to the Kerrville office to return if identifiable.
 All returns will be made as soon as possible and mailed to the home address via U.S. First-Class Mail.
 All postage will be prepaid, but we ask that the postage be reimbursed for return of lost and found items.
-(Lost and found items will only be held for two weeks, so check your camper’s bag before leaving camp.
-All unclaimed items will be donated to a local charity.)
+Lost and found items will only be held for two weeks, so check your camper’s bag before leaving camp.
+All unclaimed items will be donated to a local charity.

 Can a camper be in the same cabin as his/her friend?

 Campers are assigned to cabins by grade.
-A roommate request for another registered camper may be made, but will need to be accepted by the camper being requested.
+A roommate request for another registered camper may be made through your account, but it will need to be accepted by the camper being requested.
 We cannot guarantee all requests, but we will do our best to honor them.
 Only one request per camper, please.

 What is the quality of your summer staff?